 Proudly Offering In-Home Care for All Three Illnesses

 No matter which of these conditions you have—or if you have another illness altogether—you can get the safe and affordable care you need without having to step foot outside your house.
 Simply turn to DispatchHealth.
 We offer at-home testing and treatment for the flu, coronavirus (COVID-19), strep throat, and a wide array of other illnesses and injuries.
 We typically spend about 45 minutes with each of our patients, and we’ll be sure to answer any questions that are on your mind before we leave.

 Given the ongoing coronavirus (COVID-19) pandemic, people are understandably concerned about the spread of infection.
 You don’t need to worry about inviting our team into your home.
 Our providers always wear protective eyewear, surgical masks, and gloves, and when a patient has COVID-19 and/or respiratory symptoms, our team also wears N95 respirator masks, gowns, and shoe covers.
 What’s more, we follow strict guidelines when entering and exiting each patient’s home and disposing of potentially hazardous materials.
 And we even wipe down our kits and their contents and disinfect our cars at every shift change and before and after every patient visit.

-It’s easy to request care from DispatchHealth—you can do so over the phone, using our mobile app, or through our website.
-And if you’re concerned about the cost of in-home care, you don’t need to be—our visits generally cost about the same amount you would pay at an urgent care clinic, and just a fraction of what it would cost to visit the emergency room.
+Furthermore, it’s easy to request care from DispatchHealth—you can do so over the phone, using our mobile app, or through our website.
+If you’re concerned about the cost of in-home care, you don’t need to be—our visits generally cost about the same amount you would pay at an urgent care clinic, and just a fraction of what it would cost to visit the emergency room.
 Plus, we accept most major health insurance plans, including Medicare and Medicaid.
 Contact us today to schedule a visit.